vivekkpatil7/vivekkpatil7/README.md

 - Platform: Linux, Windows
 - Atlassian Tools: Jira
 - Other Skills: Data visualization, Web development
-- Other Tools: VS-code, Notepad++, Power BI, Snowflex, Alteryx
+- Other Tools: VS-code, Notepad++, Power BI, Alteryx

 You can often find me working on AWS,Azure, Data analysis projects on power bi and coding in Python and many more
 - ⚡ Fun fact: I love to watch Web Series and go for trekking
-- 💬 Ask me about Data insights and data driven solution
+- 💬 Ask me about Azure devops and data engineering

 ### Connect with me